CluedIn-io/CluedIn.Documentation/docs/040-integration/data-sources/140-ingest-data.md

 1. Select the checkboxes next to the tables you want to ingest into CluedIn.
 Then, in the lower-right corner, select **Add**.

     The tables are added to CluedIn.
 Each table is added as a separate data set.
 Next, [create mapping](/integration/create-mapping) and [process data](/integration/process-data).

-## Preview

-After you ingest the data, it is displayed on the **Preview** tab as a table.

-If you want to focus on specific columns and hide the others, select **Column Options**, and then clear the checkboxes next to the columns that you want to hide from the table.

-After you create the mapping for the data set, each column header will contain the vocabulary key to which the original field is mapped.
-You can view the number of duplicates in each field.

-**To view duplicates**

-- In the column header, select the vertical ellipsis button, and then select **View duplicates**.

-    The **Duplicates Preview** pane opens, where you can view the following information:

-    - Number of duplicates in the data set.

-    - Which values are duplicates.

-    - Occurrences of duplicates – for each duplicate value, the pane displays how many times it occurs within the data set.